C# – Parsing a DateTime from a string

 To add a computed column in EF Core, override DbContext.OnModelCreating() and specify the computed column using ModelBuilder, like this: In this article, I’ll show a full example of adding a computed column and then show how to specify that the computed column should be persisted.
 Example of adding a computed column Let’s say we have … Read more

-EF Core – How to add indexes
+EF Core – How to create a composite primary key

 EF Core – Apply migrations programmatically